JrVerbiest/jrverbiest.github.io/README.md

 <p style="text-align: justify;">I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir., ing.).
 With over two decades of experience across academia and industry, I apply a multidisciplinary approach to tackling complex technical challenges.
 My background enables me to translate academic knowledge into practical, real-world solutions with measurable impact.</p>

-<p style="text-align: justify;">Since 2017, I have been transitioning into the data domain, with a growing focus on data engineering.
-I hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group — where I apply my data engineering expertise to support various research projects.</p>
+<p style="text-align: justify;">Today, I hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group — where I apply my data expertise to support various research projects.</p>

 <p style="text-align: justify;">My research interests focus on data engineering, with a particular emphasis on Data Mesh and, more specifically, the concept of Data as a Product.</p>